 It's challenging to find a balance between portability and warmth, but the Kelty Tuck succeeds where others fail.
 Thermapro insulation is Kelty technology that retains body heat while still being packable.
 The internal batting is a synthetic blend sewn in an offset quilt pattern into a polyester taffeta liner.
 The combination offers a luxurious place to relax while being durable enough to take anywhere.

 My favorite feature of this model is the vented foot box that Kelty calls a "comfort tuck."
 If you're feeling too warm, you unzip the foot-box at the end of the bag and ease your feet out.
-This sleeping bag comes in a regular size that accommodates those up to 6' tall and a more extended model to fit users 6'6".
+This sleeping bag comes in a regular size that accommodates those up to 6 feet tall and a more extended model to fit users 6-feet-6-inches tall.
 At 31 ounces, this sleep system isn't an ultralight bag meant for long treks down the Appalachian Trail, but it will do just fine on shorter weekend adventures.

 When you're backpacking across the country, every ounce matters.
 The Sea to Summit Spark is the Rolls Royce of ultralight bags.
 It weighs a measly 12 ounces and comes with a featherweight compression sack, so you can squish it down small.
 Also included is a large storage bag for use during the off-season or when you want to put your bag away in a closet, garage, or wherever you keep your gear.

 This is a warm weather-specific bag, rated down to 40 degrees.
 The Spark is suitable for summer hikes and camping but will only be able to serve as a liner on colder trips.
 It's filled with 850+ ultra-dry water-resistant down and has a contoured mummy shape to retain body heat.
 YKK zippers run a third of the length down the bag and are super smooth to operate.